cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 curl -i -H "Authorization: Bearer ${API_TOKEN}" "https://api.cloudflare.com/client/v4/accounts/${ACCOUNT_TAG}/workers/scripts/${SCRIPT_NAME}" -X PUT -F "metadata=@durable-object-example.json;type=application/json" -F "script=@durable-object-example.mjs;type=application/javascript+module"
 ```

-Now that the script containing the class exists, we can tell Cloudflare about the class itself.
+Now that the script containing the class exists on Cloudflare's servers, we can tell Cloudflare that this script contains a Durable Object class.
 Use the API to define a new Durable Object class:

 ```sh
 curl -i -H "Authorization: Bearer ${API_TOKEN}" "https://api.cloudflare.com/client/v4/accounts/${ACCOUNT_TAG}/workers/durable_objects/namespaces" -X POST --data "{\"name\": \"example-class\", \"script\": \"${SCRIPT_NAME}\", \"class\": \"DurableObjectExample\"}"
 ```

-The new class's ID will be returned in the response; save this for below.
+The new class's ID will be returned in the response; save this for use below.

 ## Binding the class to a calling Worker